Bottlenecks at scale: how hidden frictions kills business growth

 • You're drowning in client work and still trying to post on Instagram yourself

-They don’t show up in your inbox — but they bleed you in your bank account, your calendar and your cognitive load.
+They rarely show in your inbox -but they bleed profit, bandwidth, and cognitive capacity.

 1. Delivery Bottlenecks – what slows down what you’re paid to do